ned12/Learn_BlastFurnace_Moteino/README.md

 2. Select Upload

 Once the presenter has the gateway running on his screen you will see any messages, your node sends, appear on the gateway serial monitor.

+## Challenge 1 - Serial Monitor Node
+For the first challenge we are going to modify our node code so it can take messages from the Serial Monitor and send them to the gateway.
+The challenge is complete when you can do the following:

+1. Open a Serial Monitor to your Node
+2. Type a message into the Serial Monitor and press __Enter__ on the keyboard
+3. See that message appear on the Gateway.

+## Challenge 2 - Walkie Talkie
+For the second challenge we are going to create walkie talkies.
+The goal is to have two moteinos that can send strings between each other.
+To complete this challenge you will need to buddy up with another group and communicate with them.
+These are the features your code should enable to finish the challenge:

+* Read strings from serial monitor
+* Send strings from Monitor to partner moteino
+* Display stirngs recieved from partner moteino on serial monitor